A Complete Guide to Homeowner Costs in Pennsylvania

 Owning your own home can be the culmination of a life-long dream.
 But once you sign on the dotted line and become a homeowner, your work isn't over -- it's barely begun.
 That's because while owning your own home has many advantages over renting, it's also a big responsibility, and you never want to take being a homeowner for granted.

 As an owner, your Pennsylvania homeowner costs are yours and yours alone.
 From the mortgage payment to property taxes and more, if it has to do with your home, it's on you to pay the bill and ensure that your home doesn't fall into disrepair.
-After all, it's up to you to protect the equity and value of your home, and that means covering all the costs.
+After all, it's up to you to protect your home's equity and value, which means covering all the costs.

 Another Pennsylvania homeowner cost is insurance, which you'll need for your home and possibly your mortgage if you put less than 20% down.
-The homeowner's insurance is typically required by your mortgage lender, and it protects your home in the case of fire and other events, but it doesn't include flood insurance, which is an add-on.
-Mortgage insurance is another requirement for buyers that put little down on their homes, and most times it's included in your monthly mortgage.
+Your mortgage lender typically requires homeowner's insurance, and it protects your home in the case of fire and other events, but it doesn't include flood insurance, which is an add-on.
+Mortgage insurance is another requirement for buyers that put little down on their homes, and most times, it's included in your monthly mortgage.